Cruise Origin previews a future that takes the driver out of electric ride hailing

 As rainy weather and rush-hour congestion tested drivers’ patience and attention outside, Cruise revealed its fourth-generation driverless vehicle inside, near its San Francisco headquarters.

 Cruise CEO Dan Ammann really put it bluntly when introducing the company’s next-generation vehicle that’s connected, autonomous, shared, and electrified.
 “It is self driven.
 It is all electric.
 It is shared.
-It is not a concept; it’s a production vehicle,” he said of the Origin, a GM-based people-mover good for up to six people and due as soon as next year.
+It is not a concept; it’s a production vehicle,” he said of the Origin, a GM-based people-mover good for up to six people and due in very limited-use situations as soon as next year.

 Behind that bluntness is a more nuanced message, however.
-Cruise will offer a service that will one-up ride-hailing companies by offering a more consistent experience, save energy, and save users money.
+Cruise will offer a service that will one-up ride-hailing companies like Lyft and Uber by offering a more consistent experience, save energy, and save users money.
 And the Origin is the platform for making that happen.

 With a next-generation sensor set—details not yet disclosed—and electric propulsion systems shared at a high level with GM’s next-generation BEV3 electric-vehicle architecture due soon, the Origin is built to take advantage of economies of scale, easy hardware upgradeability, and a service life intended for more than a million miles.